ray-project/ray/doc/source/rllib-env.rst

 .. note::

-   Learn more about multi-agent reinforcement learning in RLlib by reading the `blog post <https://bair.berkeley.edu/blog/2018/12/12/rllib/>`__.
+   Learn more about multi-agent reinforcement learning in RLlib by checking out some `code examples <rllib-examples.html#multi-agent-and-hierarchical>`__ or the `blog post <https://bair.berkeley.edu/blog/2018/12/12/rllib/>`__.

 A multi-agent environment is one which has multiple acting entities per step, e.g., in a traffic simulation, there may be multiple "car" and "traffic light" agents in the environment.
 The model for multi-agent in RLlib as follows: (1) as a user you define the number of policies available up front, and (2) a function that maps agent ids to policy ids.
 This is summarized by the below figure: